KennethEnevoldsen/tomsup/README.md

 - v.
 1.1.0
   - A [speed comparison](missing) between the matlab implementation was introduced, showing the the tomsup implementation to be notably faster.
   - An extensive testsuite was introduced, for how to run it see the FAQ.
+  - Code coverage was upped to 86% and code quality was raised to A.
   - A [documentation](https://KennethEnevoldsen.github.io/tomsup/) site was introduced.
   - Added continiuous integration to ensure that the package always work as intended, with support for mac, windows and linux tests.
   - A new logo was introduced 🌟